Can a Smoothie Replace a Meal?

 - They are easy to digest, which is especially beneficial for people who eat too fast or without chewing enough

-- They do not contain lactose and some are gluten-free
+- They do not contain lactose and some are gluten-free.

-- The whole family can enjoy them
+- The whole family can enjoy them.

 What should a balanced diet contain?

-- Starches or cereals: cereal beverages, bananas
+- Starches or cereals: whole-grain products, bananas

 - Healthy fats: oils of first cold press, nuts, avocados